-This harmonized survey can be exploited to describe the distribution of financial pressure across the countries and to identify which groups of households are vulnerable to economic and financial risk in some countries while not in others.
+This harmonized survey has been recently exploited to describe the distribution of financial pressure across the countries and to identify the impact of institutions and national specificities on households' indebtedness and their vulnerability (ECB, 2013b; Ampudia et al, 2014; Bartiloro et al., 2015; Bankowska et al., 2015).
 In fact most of the over-indebtedness indicators can be computed (Table 11).

-Italy's over-indebtedness indicators are generally lower than those for other European countries; only Finland shows steadily lower indicators, while Austria, Germany and Slovakia are approximately at the same level as Italy.
+Italy's over-indebtedness indicators are generally lower than most of other European countries; only Finland shows steadily lower indicators, while Austria, Germany and Slovakia are approximately at the same level as Italy.
 The highest levels are found for Spain, the Netherlands, Slovenia and Luxembourg.
-Even after adjusting for non-response and under-reporting, the level over-indebtedness of Italian households remains lower than that of most of the other countries.19